 Returned material must be packed in compliance with shipping regulations.
 It is preferable to use all original shipping materials if possible.
 Mark the outside of the shipping container with manufacturer's Return Material Authorization (RMA) number.

 1.6 Moving ATevo

-Once you have established that ATevo is undamaged, identify unit enclosure style using the table below.
-For enclosure specifications and dimension details, see Outline Drawings in Appendix B.
+Once you have established that ATevo is undamaged, identify unit enclosure style and weight, using the table below.